 In the V&A merger, Oceana indicated that its primary purpose was not actually the acquisition of V&A's cold storage facilities (in which merged entity would have 75% market share), but the acquisition of the fishing rights of the companies associated with V&A (Phambili Fisheries, Bator Star Fisheries, and African Marine Products).
 This trend towards consolidation in fishing rights, which are allocated with the aim of increasing ownership and economic participation, particularly by black South Africans, points to the challenge of encouraging broader economic participation without providing extensive support to ensure that rights holders can operate sustainably.
-Similar challenges associated with partial government support for new entrants were uncovered in the milling sector where new entrants were granted financial support to acquire milling equipment, but were not given sufficient support to access consumer markets and invariably exited the market.
+Similar challenges associated with partial government support for new entrants were uncovered in the milling sector where new entrants were granted financial support to access consumer markets and invariably exited the market.